How Much Does Garage Demolition Cost?

 In some cases, the work may take longer to complete.
 For example, if you have a very large garage that needs to be demolished or if it is attached to a structure or a thick concrete foundation that also needs to be removed.

 If you live in the London area, you can also expect the labour costs to be higher in this area.
-This is because labour costs in London are generally more across the board than labour costs in the North or other areas of the UK.
+This is because labour costs in London are generally higher across the board than labour costs in the North or other areas of the UK.

 Labour Cost